Basque football derbies: Background

+The fourth club is Club Atlético Osasuna based in the province of Navarre.
+The Rojillos have spent 44 seasons in the top flight, with their best La Liga finishes being fourth place in 1990–91 and 2005–06, and have twice finished runners-up in the Copa del Rey, in 2004–05 and 2022–23.
+Their long-standing rivalry with Athletic Club dates back to 1923, when the two first met at San Mamés; they have since faced each other 199 times in official matches and friendlies.

-A fourth club, SD Eibar, was also a fixture in the top division for much of the 2010s.
+A fifth club, SD Eibar, was also a fixture in the top division for much of the 2010s.
 A smaller organisation historically than Álaves reflected in fanbase and stadium, their home town of Eibar has a population of under 30,000 and is located midway between Bilbao and San Sebastián with many of the residents supporting either Athletic or Real Sociedad.
 The club's first ever campaign in the Primera was in 2014–15 (they clinched their promotion the previous year with a 1–0 win over Alavés which also seemed destined to relegate their opponent, though ultimately Alavés won their final two games and stayed up by one point).
 Despite finishing the first campaign in a relegation place after a dramatic final day, they were reprieved due to another club's administrative demotion.
 Their stadium is of a modest stature (Ipurua holds just over 7,000 even after improvements since the Armeros remained in the top division).
 Despite these limitations, Eibar's 9th place in the 2017–18 La Liga campaign made them the highest-ranking Basque club for the first time ever.
 Their top-division run eventually halted at the end of their seventh season in 2020–21.